 take less than I might get in court?

-To locate a mediator and/or an attorney who can serve as a consulting attorney contact the Family and Divorce Mediation Counsel of Greater New York.
+Contact us to locate a mediator and/or an attorney who can serve as a consulting attorney.